Jasbir96/Batches/FJP-1/backend/food_App/project_desc.md

           * signup -> click on add new site -> import an existing project
           * authorize github -> choose your repo
     * deploy : warnings are converted to errors to prevent that
           * in next popup -> in build command put : CI=false npm run build
 ## Issues
-* PlanDetails,reviews,Bookings,Home Page : Dynamic version,
+* Home Page,PlanDetails,reviews,Bookings : Dynamic version,
-* Presisting Login -> JWT and may i will be local storage
 * Config data hiding
 * Security : Theory : integrate
+* * Presisting Login -> JWT and maybe will be local storage